Document last updated 4/10/2014.What is a witness?

 Why is being a witness so important?

-Your obligation to serve as a witness is just as essential to the equal administration of justice as your duty to serve as a juror.
+Your obligation to serve as a witness is as essential to the equal administration of justice as your duty to serve as a juror.
 When called to be a witness, testify truthfully and fairly and leave with the satisfaction that you have helped to ensure that justice is done.
-Just remember, you may have a lawsuit or trial of your own someday and will need and want witnesses to testify for you in a fair and impartial way.
+Remember that you may have your own lawsuit or trial someday and will need and want witnesses to testify for you in a fair and impartial way.

 LawFacts Pamphlet Series